 No Waiting Period Options: Everyone can get final expense life insurance coverage, but not everyone will qualify for immediate protection.
-Some policies will provide no waiting period, and others will not.
+Some policies will provide final expense insurance with no waiting period, and others will not.
 To have immediate life insurance with atrial fibrillation, seniors will need to apply with an afib-friendly company.

 Underwriting: Does Atrial Fibrillation Affect Burial Life Insurance?

 Having a pre-existing condition like arrhythmia is going to increase the likelihood of future health complications.
 Burial insurance companies know this to be true, which is why your health matters to them.

 According to the Center for Disease Control, AFib causes about 1 in 7 strokes.